pruet/NotiMe/README.md

 # NotiMe
-This program send a notify to user through many channels.
+This program sends a notify to user through many channels.
+Currently, it supports Line (the must for Thai people, sadly) and write.
+Plan to support Microsoft Teams, email, telegram, (universal) webhook in the future.
+Pull requests are welcome.

 ## Prerequisites
 ### Line